emoryjianghang/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

     beta = 1 - 10^r   # because 1 - beta = 10^r
     ```

-### Hyperparameters tuning in practice: Pandas vs. Caviar
+### Hyperparameters tuning in practice: Panda vs. Caviar

 - Intuitions about hyperparameter settings from one application area may or may not transfer to a different one.
 - If you don't have much computational resources you can use the "babysitting model":